SafaElmali/awesome-nano-banana-pro-prompts/CONTRIBUTING.md

-# Contributing to Awesome Gemini Prompts
+# Contributing to Awesome Nano Banana Prompts

-Thank you for your interest in contributing to Awesome Gemini Prompts!
+Thank you for your interest in contributing to Awesome Nano Banana Prompts!
 This document provides guidelines for contributing prompts.

 ## How to Contribute